New Summer Schedule: Thurs-Sun 11-5 ... Come celebrate with us!

-The Marin Museum of Bicycling is a bicycle history museum and cultural center being created in Fairfax, California.
+The Marin Museum of Bicycling is a premier bicycle history museum and cultural center in Fairfax, California.

-The museum will also be the new home of the Mountain Bike Hall of Fame, which has been located in Crested Butte, Colorado since 1988.
+The museum is the new home of the Mountain Bike Hall of Fame, which has been located in Crested Butte, Colorado since 1988.

 The idea of bringing the Hall of Fame to Fairfax began to take shape after the years of discussions about starting a bicycling museum in Marin County were getting more serious in 2012.
 Our team in Fairfax began working with the team in Crested Butte to discuss what would be involved and began to formulate plans for the move.
-After almost 3 years of volunteer work, planning the museum, expanding our collection and fabricating our exhibits, the bikes, biographies, photos and Fame are now here and in the process of installation.
-So close now..!
+After almost 3 years of volunteer work, planning the museum, expanding our collection and fabricating our exhibits, the bikes, biographies, photos and Fame are now here and the process of installation is almost complete.